Budibase/website/content/blog/alternatives/servicenow/index.md

 At least, these are generally the ideal ServiceNow users.

 But, like other enterprise-grade tools, it isn’t exclusively used by larger companies.
 Indeed, ServiceNow is popular with a wide range of companies.
 It just isn’t necessarily optimal for all of them.

-We’ll return to this idea in a second.

 A huge range of internal roles and personas will also typically interact with ServiceNow tools - including the C-suite, IT leaders, team managers, system admins, front-line IT staff, and end service users.